Amarthgul/VisualizingLUT/README.md

   Main program

+  (This is not the case during development, currently the `PlotEmbedding.py` is where the plots are being drawn)

 * UI_MainWindow.py

   The GUI translated from `UI_MainWindow.ui`.
 The `.ui` file is made can can be edited with QT Designer.

+* PlotEmbedding.py

+  Display the PyQt UI and with plot embeddings

 ## Visualization.html